 Data Sharing Coalition

-Whenever you aim to provide or find high quality mobility data in Germany, you can hardly get around the Mobility Data Marketplace (MDM).
-As neutral B2B platform MDM offers suppliers and users of mobility to share, search and subscribe to traffic-relevant online data.
+Whenever you aim to provide or find high quality mobility data in Germany, you can hardly get around the Mobilithek.
+As neutral G2B and B2B platform the Mobilithek offers suppliers and users of mobility to share, search and subscribe to mobility-relevant online data.

-With its defined standards for data exchange – based on IDS components, MDM is nation’s biggest volume of information on traffic flows, traffic jams, road works, mobility options, parking facilities and more.
+With its defined standards for data exchange – among others based on IDS components – the Mobilithek offers nation’s biggest volume of information on traffic flows, traffic jams, road works, mobility options, parking facilities and more.

-The MDM is continuously working to make as much mobility data as possible accessible, across different means of transport, network elements and actors.
-This includes mobility data that is offered parallelly on other data portals in Germany, e.g. geoportal.de, mCLOUD.de, open-data-oepnv.de.
-Such parallel data offers will gradually be made visible on the MDM as well.
-The evolution of MDM also will lead to an alignment with the Mobility Data Space (MDS) (link to previous posts) which will grant data sovereignty for MDM customers beyond the border of the marketplace and open up the entire marketplace to participants of MDS.
+The Mobilithek is continuously working to make as much mobility data as possible accessible, across different means of transport, network elements and actors.
+This includes mobility data that is offered parallelly on other data portals in Germany, e.g. geoportal.de, mCLOUD.de, MDM, open-data-oepnv.de.
+Such parallel data offers will gradually be made visible on the Mobilithek as well.
+The evolution of the Mobilithek also will lead to an alignment with the Mobility Data Space (MDS) (link to previous posts) which will grant data sovereignty for Mobilithek users beyond the border of the platform and open up the entire Mobilithek to participants of MDS.

 The transformation of the existing IT infrastructure to an event- and microservice-based software architecture involves a great deal of effort and also risks, since the transformation must take place in parallel with ongoing operations.
 The entire business logic (at least on the customer side) and thus the control of functions and processes must be mapped in microservices and orchestrated to form the overall service.